eigerco/polka-storage/polka-index/RFC.md

 - **Storage Provider**: A node in the network that stores files and manages a database of CIDs but uses the P2P network only to share Peer IDs and provide CID mappings.
 - **Deal Database**: A local database in each storage provider where CIDs and metadata about stored files are recorded.
 - **Polka-Index**: The node responsible for querying storage providers and maintaining a database of CID-to-Peer ID mappings.
 It also provides an HTTP API for users.
-- **pubsub**: A protocol where peers congregate around topics they are interested in.
+- **[pubsub](https://github.com/libp2p/specs/blob/master/pubsub/README.md)**: A protocol where peers congregate around topics they are interested in.
-- **Dialing**: The process in [libp2p](https://docs.libp2p.io/) where one peer establishes a direct connection to another peer using its Peer ID.
+- **[identify](https://github.com/libp2p/specs/blob/master/identify/README.md)**: A protocol used to exchange basic information with other peers in the network, including addresses, public keys, and capabilities.

 ## 3. System Overview